 I like to paint directly from nature, painting on site, in all different seasons and locations.
 The source of many of these paintings were the beautiful places that I have traveled to.
 Sometimes the work gets finished on site, and sometimes it needs finishing in the studio.
 Other times, I use my own photographs as resource material for my paintings.
 I paint both in oil and watercolor.

 In my paintings I attempt to capture the feeling or mood of a place, the beauty of nature and of scenes with interesting architecture.
-Light and atmosphere play a big part in the subjects I choose, and I revel in creating pleasing color relationships within a painting.
+Light and atmosphere play a big part in the subjects I choose, and I love to create pleasing color relationships within a painting.

-I am a juried artist member of the North Shore Arts Association in Gloucester, associate member of the Rockport Art Association, the New England Watercolor Society, and a member of the Reading Art Association and the Newton Watercolor Society.
+I am a juried artist member of the North Shore Arts Association in Gloucester, associate member of the Rockport Art Association, the New England Watercolor Society, and a member of the Newton Watercolor Society.

 Award of Excellence at the August, 2018 Emerging Artists’ Exhibit at Rockport Art Association.